JustinShetty/floppy/README.md

-# floppy
+# Floppy
-Floppy drive music on the arduino
+A library for precise control of Floppy drives through an Arduino